Grand Jury Indictments

 - To report a crime or emergency—If you are a victim of domestic violence and would like to report a crime or an emergency—Contact the Baltimore County Police Department by calling 911 or visit any precinct in person, so that they may generate a formal report and advise you of the charging procedures.

-- For questions about your case—If you are the victim or witness of a pending domestic violence case within our office, call 410-887-6610 to speak with one of our investigators.
+- For questions about your case—Participation in the criminal justice process can be stressful and scary.
+Help victims feel more comfortable and supported by learning about the court and trial process ahead of time.
+If you are the victim or witness of a pending domestic violence case within our office, call 410-887-6610 to speak with one of our investigators.
 There is a full-time bilingual Spanish-speaking investigator available.

 Este contenido está disponible en español.